-- ullet 0 and 1 are logically coded as FALSE and TRUE - instate gives a direction to the 0s and 1s: 1 means in-state - taking the mean of instate will give you the proportion of in-state students in your data
+- 0 and 1 are logically coded as FALSE and TRUE - instate gives a direction to the 0s and 1s: 1 means in-state - taking the mean of instate will give you the proportion

 If your data or project (or number of projects) is large, you many want to save data files after your objective wrangling.
 These can be reused across projects, which will make sure that objective data wrangling decisions are consistent.